sd17fall/softdes.web/_notebooks/caching-and-decorators.md

+Note the sequence: `fib` applied to $12, 11, 10, \ldots, 4, 3, 2$ is $1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89$.
+What does this sequence remind you of?
+Harder: why does it happen?

 ## Caching

 Instead of *instrumenting* the code, to simply record how many times the function was called, we can modify it to *cache* the computation, and use this cached value.

-This is exactly the same technique as caching web requests, for Text Mining.
+This is the same technique that we used to cache web requests, in the Text Mining project.
+There it avoided repeated *network requests*.
 Here it saves repeated *computation*.
-(There it avoided repeated *network requests*.)
 This reduces the function's **computational complexity**.

 ```python